Click on a question to view its answer. If you do not find the answer to your question here, use the Student Support Contact Form for assistance.

 Instructors manage the availability of their courses to students in Blackboard.
 A course is made available to students no later than its start date and is available to enrolled students for the duration of the semester unless otherwise indicated.
 Semester courses are typically made unavailable to students after final grades have been submitted.
 If you have a question about your course's availability, contact your instructor directly.

-See these tutorials to learn how to use the discussion board, submit assignments, and more.
+See these tutorials to learn how to use the Blackboard's new navigation and complete course work.

 Some instructors require students to take online tests in Respondus LockDown Browser, a special type of browser that prevents you from printing, copying, going to other websites, or accessing other applications until you submit your test for grading.